Dasyure/feedback-formatting/README.md

 - Pretty colourful output that summarises everything

 ### Video Demo
-**Click below to watch!** Real student names and groups are hidden for privacy reasons.
+**Click below to watch!**
-[![Watch the video](assets/feedback_formatting_thumbnail.png)](https://youtu.be/id39xWO5gwk)
+🚨 Real student names and groups are hidden for privacy reasons. 🚨 [![Watch the video](assets/feedback_formatting_thumbnail.png)](https://youtu.be/id39xWO5gwk) 🚨 Real student names and groups are hidden for privacy reasons. 🚨

 ## Setup
 - Optional: setup a virtual environment first: